voxel51/fiftyone/docs/source/cli/index.rst

         datasets            Tools for working with FiftyOne datasets. migrate             Tools for migrating the FiftyOne database. utils               FiftyOne utilities.
-        zoo                 Tools for working with the FiftyOne Dataset Zoo.
+        zoo                 Tools for working with the FiftyOne Zoo.

 .. _cli-fiftyone-quickstart: